Car safety: child restraint basics

 - Children under four years must not travel in the front seat if a car has two or more rows of seats.

-- If all other seats are being used by children under seven years, children aged between four years and under seven years may travel in the front seat using an approved booster seat and a properly fastened and adjusted seatbelt.
+- If all other seats are being used by children aged under seven years, children aged between four years and up to seven years may travel in the front seat using an approved forward-facing booster seat and a properly fastened and adjusted seatbelt.

 Extra tips for child car safety